geodynamics/burnman/paper/paper.md

 made up of one or more phases; phases are solutions of more than one endmember; and endmembers are usually mixtures of more than one element.
-The properties of the endmember building blocks at different pressures and temperatures rovided modelled using a wide array of different equations of state.
+The properties of the endmember building blocks at different pressures and temperatures can be modelled using a wide array of different equations of state.
 There are also many models for the averaging of endmember properties within solutions and composite materials.
 Once calculated, the physical properties of composite materials can be used in many